-KCLU continues to reach out to the Santa Ynez Band of Chumash Indians, and will continue to work with the Mixteco Indigena Community Organizing Project with their local radio station, and other organizations working with other underrepresented groups.
+KCLU continues to reach out to the Santa Ynez Band of Chumash Indians and did a podcast on their new Native American museum highlighting 8,000 years of Chumash history.
+KCLU will continue to work with the Mixteco Indigena Community Organizing Project with their local radio station, and other organizations working with other underrepresented groups.